 Where: Meet at 805 SW Industrial Way, Suite 6, Bend OR 97702

-What: Tumalo Creek’s adventurous paddleboard guides will lead the way up river through Bend’s iconic Old Mill.
+What: Tumalo Creek’s adventurous paddleboard guides will lead the way up river through Bend’s iconic Old Mill during the Sundowner Standup Paddleboard Night.
 You’ll get a workout while socializing passing under bridges and by native riparian flora and fauna.
-On the way back, the river’s gentle current will shepherd you back.
+On the way back, the river’s gentle current will shepherd you.
 Once re-docked, enjoy a complimentary beverage and sunset on our back lawn.
 Though this is not a traditional class guides are happy to give pointers when requested during the tour.
-For full instruction, take Tumalo Creek’s Basic Skills Standup Paddleboarding Class.
+For full instruction, take Tumalo Creek’s Basic Skills Paddleboard Class.

 Dates: Summer, Monday nights, 6-8pm